shaiss/agapi/docs/prd-ai-follower-likes-feature.md

 - Shows "+X more" if more than 5 likes exist
 - Clicking shows a modal with all likes

-**Like Animation**
-- Subtle heart animation when a new like is received
-- Small notification if a "favorite" AI follower likes a post

 ## Implementation Plan

 ### Phase 1: Core Implementation